-It would seem appropriate, within the framework of the criteria cited above, to explain what exactly the panel expects from candidatures for posts as important as those to be filled.
+It would seem appropriate, within the framework of the criteria cited above, to explain what exactly the panel expects from candidates for posts as important as those to be filled.

-The panel endeavours, on the basis of the candidate's specific professional experience, to assess the soundness of the candidate's grasp of key legal issues, of issues connected with the principle of the rule of law, and of the main aspects of EU law.
+The panel endeavours, on the basis of candidates' specific professional experience, to assess the soundness of their grasp of major legal issues, of issues connected with the principle of the rule of law and Europe integration, and of the main aspects of EU law.
 It also seeks to evaluate candidates' ability to reflect on the application of EU law and on the relationship between the EU legal system and the respective national legal systems.
-It does not, however, seek to assess the scope and comprehensiveness of candidates' legal expertise, particularly with regard to European Union law.
+It does not, however, seek to assess the scope and comprehensiveness of candidates' legal knowledge, particularly with regard to European Union law.
 Nor does it require the kind of comprehensive knowledge, or even erudition, which one might expect of candidates for other positions, such as that of professor of law, for example.
-As a result, the panel will not in any way take a negative view of a candidate's failure to answer a precise question relating to some field of Union law with which the candidate is not familiar since it is outside his or her specialist field.
-Similarly, it does not require or expect specific and firm answers when inviting a candidate to comment on the current state of legislation or case-law, or on issues that have yet to be resolved or decided.
-In such cases, its only concern is the candidate's ability to engage, in a thoughtful way, with the conditions and mechanisms of application of EU law and on the current issues in this field of law.
-The panel is also open to diverse views, provided they are properly reasoned and are not founded on erroneous knowledge.
-The panel thus expects a candidate to have an adequate basic knowledge of, and ability to analyse and reflect on, the general issues in Union law; these requirements can be met without difficulty by a high-level generalist who is not specialised in Union law.
+As a result, the panel will not in any way take a negative view of candidates' failure to answer a precise question relating to some field of Union law with which they are not familiar since it is outside their specialist field.
+Similarly, it does not require or expect specific and firm answers when inviting candidates to comment on the current state of legislation or case-law, or on issues that have yet to be resolved or decided.
+In such cases, its only concern is candidates' ability to engage, in a thoughtful way, with the conditions and mechanisms of application of EU law and on the current issues in this field of law.
+The most diverse opinions are, in the eyes of the panel, worthy of interest, provided they are properly reasoned and are not founded on erroneous knowledge.
+The capacity of candidates to think in a way that is their own and, where appropriate, original is therefore appreciated by the panel.
+It thus expects candidates to have an adequate basic knowledge of, and especially a highly developed ability to analyse and reflect on, the general issues in Union law; these requirements can be met by high-level generalists who are not specialised in Union law, provided that they demonstrate that they understand the challenges inherent in the performance of the duties to which they aspire.

-In most cases, candidates have been able to demonstrate, by means of the information provided in the dossier and at their hearing, that they fulfil the requirements for appointment to the offices for which they were proposed.
-The quality of some candidatures - particularly in terms of legal abilities and professional experience - has even been extremely impressive, if not outstanding.
+In most cases, candidates have been able to demonstrate, by means of the information provided in the file and at their hearing, that they fulfil the requirements for appointment to the offices for which they were proposed.
+The quality of some candidates - particularly in terms of legal abilities and professional experience - has even been extremely impressive, if not outstanding.

 In a few cases, the panel has delivered an unfavourable opinion.
-This has been the case for instance where a candidate's length of high-level professional experience, which the panel found to be manifestly too short, was not compensated for by exceptional or extraordinary legal expertise.
+This has been the case for instance where candidates' length of high-level professional experience, which the panel found to be manifestly too short, was not compensated for by exceptional or extraordinary legal capabilities.
 The panel has also had occasion to note the complete absence of any professional experience relevant to EU law.